 And, lastly, the Southwest Rapid Rewards® Priority Credit Card doesn’t offer some of the benefits found on some other airline cards, such as access to airport lounges or discounted reward travel options.

 Southwest Rapid Rewards® Priority Credit Card vs. Southwest Rapid Rewards® Premier Credit Card

 The two Southwest cards have multiple similarities, but the Southwest Rapid Rewards® Priority Credit Card offers more benefits and charges a higher annual fee.

 They both offer cardholders the opportunity to achieve A-List status and to rack up points toward a Companion Pass.
 It will take you about the same time with the Southwest Rapid Rewards® Premier Credit Card since their introductory bonuses are the same.

-The Southwest Rapid Rewards® Premier Credit Card offers new cardholders 40,000 bonus points when you spend $1,000 in the first three months.
-Plus earn 20,000 points after you spend $12,000 within your first year.
+The Southwest Rapid Rewards® Premier Credit Card offers new cardholders the opportunity to earn 40,000 bonus points after spending $1,000 in the first three months.

 The Southwest Rapid Rewards® Premier Credit Card provides 6,000 points every card anniversary, which is less than the Southwest Rapid Rewards® Priority Credit Card, but it has a much more affordable annual fee ($99).
 You'll want to weigh whether a lower yearly fee with limited perks is better for you than a higher fee with more benefits.